Manganese nutrition section for 10 types of spinach, to answer the question how much Manganese in spinach?

-Each of the 10 items from the general description 'spinach' can be scaled by the amount in g, oz or typical portion sizes to give the total amount of Manganese.There are 10 items ranging from Spinach, cooked, boiled, drained, without salt through to Spinach souffle per 100g of spinach.
+Each of the 10 items from the general description 'spinach' can be scaled by the amount in g, oz or typical portion sizes to give the total amount of Manganese.There are 10 items ranging from Spinach, cooked, boiled, drained, with salt through to Spinach souffle per 100g of spinach.

-Using the list below for the 10 different spinach nutrition entries in our Manganese database, the highest amount of Manganese is in Spinach, cooked, boiled, drained, without salt which contains 0.935 mg of Manganese per 100g.
+Using the list below for the 10 different spinach nutrition entries in our Manganese database, the highest amount of Manganese is in Spinach, cooked, boiled, drained, with salt which contains 0.935 mg of Manganese per 100g.
 The lowest amount of Manganese is in Spinach souffle which in 100g contains 0.269 mg of Manganese.

-The median value of Manganese is in Spinach, frozen, chopped or leaf, cooked, boiled, drained, with salt which in 100g contains 0.717 mg of Manganese.
+The median value of Manganese is in Spinach, frozen, chopped or leaf, cooked, boiled, drained, without salt which in 100g contains 0.717 mg of Manganese.
 The average amount of Manganese in 100g of spinach, based on the list below is 0.68 mg of Manganese.

 From the Manganese content in spinach list, click on a link to give a full nutrition breakdown which includes calories, protein, fat and carbs as well as Manganese.
-Each spinach item can be scaled by different amounts to adjust the amounts of Manganese so that it is not just, for example, the values in 100g of Spinach, cooked, boiled, drained, without salt.
+Each spinach item can be scaled by different amounts to adjust the amounts of Manganese so that it is not just, for example, the values in 100g of Spinach, cooked, boiled, drained, with salt.
 The item can be scaled by quantites in g, oz or typical serving sizes.

 We have also sorted our complete nutrition and vitamin database of over 7000 foods, based on the amount of Manganese.
 Again you can find a full nutrition breakdown for all foods containing manganese which can be scaled for different servings and quantities, from the complete list of foods high in Manganese.